By: Brenna Miles. Photos and Interviews by Juanfer Leon. | Posted: July 02, 2024

 You can inspire other young people, just like Yoselin, Keily and Arelys, to reach their God-given potential.
 How?
 Consider giving the gift of education (any amount helps!) or sponsoring a child to consistently support them as they journey out of poverty.

-Learn More About Vocational Training
+Learn More About Child Sponsorship

 child writes a letter while other children watch